What is general anesthesia? +

 We will administer a premedication (sometimes referred to as silly juice or giggle juice) while they are with you in the preoperative area.
 This will prevent them from remembering separating from you and will help keep them calm.

 Will my child feel any pain or remember anything during surgery? +

 No. It is extremely rare for someone to remember their surgery or feel pain during surgery.
 In the very rare situation where your child is having a life saving surgery after a catastrophic accident, it may be impossible to administer anesthesia without harming your child (due to lower blood pressure), but even in those situations, your anesthesiologist will do everything possible to keep your child pain-free.

 How will the anesthesiologist know how much anesthesia to give my child? +

 We base the amount of anesthesia on your child’s age, weight, the amount of pain known to be associated with each surgery; and your child’s heart rate, blood pressure and respiratory rate.
 This is learned over years of training under close supervision.
 Your anesthesiologist is an expert in controlling pain and the level of anesthesia for different surgeries and different patient needs.

 What if there is bleeding? +

-Most often, it is known based on the surgery if there is expected blood loss.
-In these situations, we often utilize special tools such as, arterial lines and/or central venous catheters, to very closely monitor your child.
+Most often, expected blood loss is based on the surgery.
+In these situations we often utilize special tools such as arterial lines and/or central venous catheters to very closely monitor your child.
 We ensure that we are able to administer blood and replace blood loss with well functioning intravenous lines.
 When blood loss is anticipated, blood that has been matched to your child will be readily available.
 In cases of unexpected blood loss and emergency situations, blood can quickly be obtained from the blood bank.